Reviving Old Dreams: My .NET MAUI Geology App Journey

 The Geology Connection

-- Field Data Collection: GPS-enabled rock sample logging
+Field Data Collection: GPS-enabled rock sample logging

-- Mineral Identification: Visual guides and decision trees
+Mineral Identification: Visual guides and decision trees

-- Geological Mapping: Offline-capable mapping with geological overlays
+Geological Mapping: Offline-capable mapping with geological overlays

-- Educational Content: Interactive learning modules for geology students
+Educational Content: Interactive learning modules for geology students

-The app isn’t just about professional use - it’s also about making geology accessible to hobbyists, students, and anyone curious about the ground beneath their feet.
+The app isn’t about professional use - it’s about making geology accessible to hobbyists, students, and anyone curious about the ground beneath their feet.
 Whats there now and what was there millions of years ago.

 The Development Reality Check